enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 Think notifications, live chat, stock tickers, collaborative editing.

 <!--
-- Ok so what is a subscription?
+- Leys quickly go over what _is_ a subscription?
 - A query asks the server for data once and gets it once.
 - A mutation changes data and gets a response once.
-- A subscription opens up and stays open.
-The client subscribes, and then the server pushes new data whenever something happens.
+- However, a subscription opens up and stays open.
+  - The client subscribes, and then the server pushes new data whenever something happens.
 -->

 ---